hsaito/HSLBase/README.md

 </pre>

 The first line of the file is ignored by the parser.

+#### Importing XML
+If you have a XML data which you have exported from this tool, you will be able to import it using `importxml` command.

 ### Listing the entries
 Once you have imported the data, you can confirm the contents of the data base using `list` command.
 Use the command as follows.